psobocinski/traffic-modelling/article.md

 In our case, we say that opportunistic lane-changing is a zero-sum game when such behaviour does not result in a better outcome for all commuters on the road (over a given time period).

-Our traffic model will explore the above hypothesis.
+If we can conclude a zero-sum game, we can also conclude that self-driving cars can manage traffic better than humans simply by _not changing lanes at all_.

 ## Assumptions and Definitions

+In order to explore the "zero-sum game" hypothesis, we'll clarify some terms and define what to measure.

 ### Lane Change Conditions

 Let's start with the notion of "opportunistic lane-changing".
-Here are two lane change conditions that seem reasonable to me (drawing on my past experience as a commuter):
+Here are two lane change conditions that seem reasonable:

 1. The other lane appears to be moving a certain percentage faster than my current lane, AND
 2. I have spent a certain minimum length of time in my current lane

-To keep the model simple, I will modify the first condition as follows:
+To keep the model simple, we modify the first condition as follows:

 - Changing to the other lane drops my remaining time in traffic by a given percentage